turingschool/backend-curriculum-site/module2/lessons/many_to_many.md

 1. What is the relationship between Songs and Artists?
 1. Diagram the database tables for Songs and Artists.
-1. What is the relationship between Songs and Playlists?

 ## Defining Key Terms